schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/configuration/dtu_settings.md

 #### Serial :material-form-textbox:{title="Textbox"}

 The serial of the DTU which is used to communicate with the inverters.
 It's like the inverter serial number but belongs to the DTU.
-A random number is generated on the first start of the OpenDTU and persisted in the configuration.
+A random number is generated on the first start of OpenDTU-OnBattery and persisted in the configuration.
 It is important that all the DTU's in RF[^1] range have different serial numbers.

 #### Poll Interval: :material-form-textbox:{title="Textbox"}